sirasitxp/sirasit-s-wiki/Prisma.md

 ## What is GraphQL API
 GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

+## What is Database Seeding?
+Database seeding is populating a database with an initial set of data.
+It's common to load seed data such as initial user accounts or dummy data upon initial setup of an application.